bag3318/RockPaperScissors/docs/about.md

 ## Why use Ruby?

 Ruby is a programming language that has been around for a little over 2 decades.
 The gem-attributed language was primarily developed by *Yukihiro "Matz" Matsumoto* in Japan.
 Ruby stood out to me because of it's unique code structure design.
-Ruby also became attrictive to me once I started learning it b
+I decided to use Ruby becuase I wanted to learn an **object oriented programming language**.

 > **1.** RPS = rock-paper-scissors
 >